readium/webpub-manifest/extensions/epub.md

 Specific collection roles in this EPUB extension require the Link Object to be extended to support nesting.

-In order to support Link Object nesting, this extension introduces the `children` element:
+For this purpose, this extension introduces the `children` element:

 | Name      | Semantics     | Format        |
 | --------- | ------------- | ------------- |